Cal-Learn Program Requirements

 When a teen parent has a break in aid of 90 calendar days or more or is exempted from the Cal-Learn program for 90 calendar days or more, the following conditions must be met:

-- The teen parent must be re-referred to Cal-Learn.
-That individual is then rescheduled for orientation and provided the program requirements.
+• The teen parent must be re-referred to Cal-Learn.
+That individual is then rescheduled for orientation and provided with the program requirements.

-- The teen parent must again participate in the Cal-Learn program for 90 calendar days before being eligible for bonuses or penalties.
+• The teen parent must again participate in the Cal-Learn program for 90 calendar days before being eligible for bonuses.

 School Attendance

 Even though a teen parent is determined to be exempt or deferred from the Cal-Learn program, that individual still must attend school.
-The CEC Section 48200 provides that each person between the ages of 6 and 18 years of age, is subject to compulsory full-time education, unless excused (exempt) from school attendance.
+The California Education Code (CEC) Section 48200 provides that each person between the ages of 6 and 18 years of age, is subject to compulsory full-time education, unless excused (exempt) from school attendance.

 Related Topics